How To Roast A Turkey In The Oven?

-This is a classic French roast turkey recipe cooked mainly for Christmas dinner but can be served all year.
-Traditionally Roasted Duck and Apple Roasted Goose were more commonly served.
-The stuffing or dressing in this recipe has chestnuts and sausages, and the bird is roasted on a bed of onion, carrot, belly pork or bacon, and bouquet garni.
+This is a classic French roast turkey recipe cooked mainly for Christmas dinner but also served throughout the year.
+Traditionally Roasted Duck and Apple Roasted Goose were more commonly served in France.
+The stuffing in this recipe has chestnuts and sausages, and the bird is roasted on a bed of onion, carrot, belly pork or bacon, and bouquet garni!

 Jump to: